 The curving interior is meant to draw visitors away from the museum and into the park while separating the museum content from the visual experience of seeing Carrie.
 Due to the curvature of the museum, it’s impossible to experience both stimuli at the same time.

 My first museum was intended to feel small and light, clearly subordinate to the size and materiality of Carrie.
 The bend in the bike path forces cyclists to slow down, leaving more time for them to consider entering the museum.

-With this model I experimented with immersing bikers into the furnace grounds through a path on top of the retaining wall.
-I also wanted to encourage cyclists who merely used the bike paths for commuting to enter the park instead of just going around.
+With this model, I experimented with immersing bikers into the furnace grounds with a path leading to the top of the retaining wall.
+I also wanted to encourage commuting cyclists to enter the park instead of just going around.